Easter Rising: Easter Monday

 Elsewhere, some of the headquarters battalion under Michael Mallin occupied St Stephen's Green, where they dug trenches and barricaded the surrounding roads.
 The 1st battalion, under Edward 'Ned' Daly, occupied the Four Courts and surrounding buildings, while a company under Seán Heuston occupied the Mendicity Institution, across the River Liffey from the Four Courts.
 The 2nd battalion, under Thomas MacDonagh, occupied Jacob's biscuit factory.
-The 3rd battalion, under Éamon de Valera, occupied Boland's Mill and surrounding buildings.
+The 3rd battalion, under Éamon de Valera, occupied Boland's Mill and surrounding buildings (uniquely, without the presence of Cumann na mBan women whom de Valera expressly excluded).
 The 4th battalion, under Éamonn Ceannt, occupied the South Dublin Union and the distillery on Marrowbone Lane.
 From each of these garrisons, small units of rebels established outposts in the surrounding area.

 The rebels also attempted to cut transport and communication links.
 As well as erecting roadblocks, they took control of various bridges and cut telephone and telegraph wires.
 Westland Row and Harcourt Street railway stations were occupied, though the latter only briefly.
 The railway line was cut at Fairview and the line was damaged by bombs at Amiens Street, Broadstone, Kingsbridge and Lansdowne Road.

 Around midday, a small team of Volunteers and Fianna Éireann members swiftly captured the Magazine Fort in the Phoenix Park and disarmed the guards.
 The goal was to seize weapons and blow up the ammunition store to signal that the Rising had begun.
 They seized weapons and planted explosives, but the blast was not loud enough to be heard across the city.
 The 23-year-old son of the fort's commander was fatally shot when he ran to raise the alarm.

 A contingent under Seán Connolly occupied Dublin City Hall and adjacent buildings.
 They attempted to seize neighbouring Dublin Castle, the heart of British rule in Ireland.
 As they approached the gate a lone and unarmed police sentry, James O'Brien, attempted to stop them and was shot dead by Connolly.
 According to some accounts, he was the first casualty of the Rising.
 The rebels overpowered the soldiers in the guardroom but failed to press further.
 The British Army's chief intelligence officer, Major Ivon Price, fired on the rebels while the Under-Secretary for Ireland, Sir Matthew Nathan, helped shut the castle gates.
 Unbeknownst to the rebels, the Castle was lightly guarded and could have been taken with ease.
 The rebels instead laid siege to the Castle from City Hall.
 Fierce fighting erupted there after British reinforcements arrived.
 The rebels on the roof exchanged fire with soldiers on the street.
 Seán Connolly was shot dead by a sniper, becoming the first rebel casualty.
 By the following morning, British forces had re-captured City Hall and taken the rebels prisoner.